RahmatHidayat77/e-wallet/README.md

 `email`
 `password`

+* No logout API, because it use JWT token.
+JWT token is save on client side, to logout just delete the token.
+And then user not have permission to the below API.

 * `api/topup`  ---> use to topup balance of user
 header :
 `Authorization`   (Bearer xxxx) get bearer token from `/api/auth/login` response